raindeer-rb/providers/README.md

 ## Mixing dependency types

-Providers lets you do something special; mix "classical" dependency injection (passing an arg to `new`) with "provider" style dependency injection (populating an arg via a framework):
+Providers lets you do something special; mix "classical" dependency injection (passing an arg to `new`) with "provider" style dependency injection (via a framework):

 ```ruby
 Providers.define(:provider_dependency) do